 Stages of the buyer journey

-Some examples of content geared towards this stage can include product comparison guides, expert guides, and live interaction to deliver critical information to help buyers make the best possible decision.
 Finally, the decision stage is when buyers have decided on a solution and have a strategy to address their issues.
-Even so, they are still deciding on whether they want to buy anything as well as the brand they want to buy from.
+Even so, they are still deciding whether they want to buy anything and the brand they want to buy from.
 At this point, buyers have already spent lots of time poring through data, reviews, and other materials to gain confidence in their decision.

 2) Craft inspiring stories

-You can figure out what types of content will help your brand fill content gaps within your industry.
+Figure out what types of content will help your brand fill content gaps within your industry.
 Bonus points if you can do this while capitalizing on your strengths and satisfying your customers.

 3) Produce engaging content